Panic-Manic/Panic-Manic/README.md

 🔪🩸 - She doesn’t need an invite.
 Nanno’s already *seated in the back of your class*, waiting to *expose your darkest secret.*

+🌑🔪 - After the sun sets, the whispers begin.
+It’s your turn to guess… or be guessed.

 ————————————————————

 [✖] 𝘿𝙉𝙄;